ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Powershell_Instructions.md

 Right click on `dbo.Recommendations` and select `View Top 1000 Rows` to preview the scored data.

 ## Visualizing Results
+You've now  created and processed data, created models, picked the best one and used the model to recommend a combination of Channel/Time/Day as described  [here](../data-scientist.md).
+This powershell script also created the stored procedures that can be used to score new data for the next campaign.

-Now proceed to <a href="Visualize_Results.md">Visualizing Results with PowerBI</a>.
+Let's look at our current results.
+Proceed to <a href="Visualize_Results.md">Visualizing Results with PowerBI</a>.

 ## Other Solution Paths

 You've just completed the fully automated solution that simulates the data, trains and scores the models by executing PowerShell scripts.

-See the [Typical Workflow Walkthrough](Typical_Workflow.md) for a description of how these files were created and
+See the [Typical Workflow Walkthrough](Typical_Workflow.md) for a description of how these files were first created in R by a Data Scientist.